Larissa Waters: Return

 On 3 April 2018, Waters was announced as the Queensland Greens lead Senate candidate for the next federal election, with Andrew Bartlett instead opting to contest the lower house seat of Brisbane.
 On 16 June 2018, Bartlett announced that he would resign from the senate at the end of August, and Waters was preselected to fill the resulting casual vacancy ahead of the election.
 On 6 September 2018, the Parliament of Queensland re-appointed Waters to the Senate.
 The Greens party room returned Waters to the co-deputy leadership on 4 December 2018.

 Waters was re-elected as a Senator for Queensland at the 2019 federal election, where she received 9.9% of the state's vote, as well as a 3.12-point swing in her favour.

-In February 2020, Greens leader Senator Di Natale resigned and was succeeded by Adam Bandt.

-Unlike his predecessors as Greens leader including Di Natale, Bandt is a member of the House of Representatives and this resulted in Senator Waters as one of the co-deputy leaders becoming the leader of the Greens in the Senate.

-Although not the leader of the Greens overall, the appointment of Senator Waters as leader in the Senate makes her the second woman to lead the Greens in the Senate after Christine Milne.
+In February 2020, Greens leader Richard Di Natale resigned and was succeeded by Adam Bandt.
+Unlike his predecessors as Greens leader, including Di Natale, Bandt was a member of the House of Representatives and this resulted in Waters, as one of the co-deputy leaders, becoming the leader of the Greens in the Senate.
+This made her the second woman to lead the Greens in the Senate after Christine Milne.

-In March 2021, Larissa Waters issued an apology to Federal Minister Peter Dutton for comments made on Twitter accusing him of being an "inhuman, sexist rape apologist".
-Larissa Waters stated in her apology "I accept that there was no basis for those allegations and that they were false.
-I unreservedly apologise to Minister Dutton for the hurt, distress and damage to his reputation I have caused him."
+In March 2021, Waters issued an apology to federal minister Peter Dutton for comments made on Twitter accusing him of being an "inhuman, sexist rape apologist".
+In her apology, Waters said that there was no basis for those allegations.

-Portfolio positions

-Whilst serving as Co-Deputy Leader of the Greens alongside Senator Nick McKim and Leader of the Greens in the Senate, Waters also represents the party in the following issues: